Constipation in Children

 Your child’s provider may also want to do some tests to see if there are any problems.
 Some of these tests involve the most intimate areas of a child's body.
 So make sure you explain the procedures to your child and answer any questions in an age-appropriate manner beforehand.
 These tests may include:

-- Digital rectal examination (DRE).
-Your child’s provider puts a gloved, greased (lubricated) finger into your child’s rectum.
+- Digital rectal examination.
+Your child’s healthcare provider puts a gloved, greased (lubricated) finger into your child’s rectum.
 The provider will feel for anything abnormal.

 - Abdominal X-ray.
 This test checks how much stool is in the large intestine.